5.2.6. Methods of Influencing Informal Rules

 - Stated in terms of loss rather than gain: Research suggests that messages which emphasize the losses are consistently more persuasive than messages which emphasize savings as a result of taking action.

-> - Emotional: People tend to be persuaded more by emotional messages than logical ones.
+- Emotional: People tend to be persuaded more by emotional messages than logical ones.
 If messages relate to something people care about, they may be more likely to take action.
-Emotions can be powerful motivators as well as disincentive for change.
+Emotions can be powerful motivators as well as a disincentive for change.
 Experiences indicate that strong negative emotional responses such as fear and despair and complete can end all desires and discussions on change.
-Likewise, making people feel manipulated or guilty will often result to strong resistance.
+Likewise, making people feel manipulated or guilty will often result in strong resistance.

-> Based on the above, SDCAsia has increasingly used comics as a means of incorporating the development messages into entertaining formats that communities enjoy reading or watching.
+Based on the above, SDCAsia has increasingly used comics as a means of incorporating the development messages into entertaining formats that communities enjoy reading or watching.
 Comics allow sensitive topics that otherwise may be avoided to be treated in a nonthreatening way and spark dialogues that facilitated self-realization.
 A few tips on preparing comics are as follows:

 - It is best to focus on one particular aspect that you would want to change or point out.
 A specific message is always more powerful than a broad one.